Eastern Kentucky Colonels men's basketball: NCAA tournament results

 The Colonels have appeared in eight NCAA Tournaments.
-Their combined record is 0–8, with them and Boise State sharing the current record of most losses without a victory in the NCAA tournament (Iona had a win in the NCAA Tournament in 1980 before the NCAA stripped it away due to violation, which means they are "0-15").
+Their combined record is 0–8, the second worst record of most losses without a victory in the NCAA tournament (Iona had a win in the NCAA Tournament in 1980 before the NCAA stripped it away due to violation, which means they are "0-15").

 NAIA tournament results

 The Colonels have appeared in two NAIA Tournaments.
 Their combined record is 2–3.

 CBI results

-The Colonels have appeared in one College Basketball Invitational (CBI).
-Their record is 0–1.
+The Colonels have appeared in two College Basketball Invitational (CBI).
+Their record is 3–2.

 CIT results

 The Colonels have appeared in two CollegeInsider.com Postseason Tournament (CIT).
 Their combined record is 3–2.

 Conference championships

-The Colonels have won six conference regular season championships.
+The Colonels have won seven conference regular season championships.